Jacksoften/school-district_dsi-intern/README.md

 rects are showing as [x0, y0, x1, y1]

 # TODO
-1. ploting the extracted coordinates
+1. ploting the extracted coordinates (well done)
-2. extracting text by subsection names
+2. extracting text by subsection names (may be able to do this by locations of characters.
+3. One characteristic that our xmls do not share the ExtractTabularData python file is that our pdf parser gets words by sentence instead of characters.
+We my take an advantage of it that we do not need to group them by ourselves.